469-GenAI/ANEETAA/README.md

-# ANEETA - Agent for National Eligibility cum Entrance Test Assistance
+# ANEETA - Agents for National Eligibility cum Entrance Test Assistance

 ### A Multi-Agent AI Tutor for Democratizing Medical Education in India for the Underserved & Underprivileged